Ucombinator/jaam/README.md

 Scala (http://www.scala-lang.org/)

 A Java 1.7 installation.
-(Java 1.8 may not work.)
+(Java 1.8 is unsupported.)

 ## Initialization

+### Setting JAVA_HOME to point to Java 1.7

+The command

+    java -version

+will display which version of Java is pointed to by JAVA_HOME.
+For example:

+    java version "1.7.0_79"
+    Java(TM) SE Runtime Environment (build 1.7.0_79-b15)
+    Java HotSpot(TM) 64-Bit Server VM (build 24.79-b02, mixed mode)

+If the Java version is not 1.7, then go download 1.7.
+If your computer has both Java 1.7 and Java 8, it is necessary to change JAVA_HOME to point to 1.7 while running analyzer-related commands.

+To find the value of JAVA_HOME for 1.7:

+* On OS X, run the command

+    /usr/libexec/java_home -v 1.7

+which may return, for example

+    /Library/Java/JavaVirtualMachines/jdk1.7.0_79.jdk/Contents/Home

+* On Linux, the path might look like

+    /usr/lib/jvm/java-7-oracle

+or

+    /usr/lib/jvm/java-7-openjdk-amd64

+Then, to set the JAVA_HOME to 1.7, run this command in the terminal:

+    export JAVA_HOME=<the JAVA_HOME path described above>

+You will need to run this command whenever you start a new terminal session.

+### Running the classGrabber script

-Before running the analyzer for the first time, you must run:
+Before running the analyzer for the first time, you must run the classGrabber script, ensuring that only Java 1.7 is visible.

+If your JAVA_HOME is already set to point to Java 1.7, you can just run classGrabber directly:

     ./classGrabber.sh